ktru7823/calcudoku/README.md

 This is a brute force based solution to calcudoku/kenken using Java.
 It takes user input from stdin line by line to form the board.
 Given a board with multiple solutions, the program will output only one of the solutions.
 Given a board with no solution, the program will output "no solution".
+Note that the program does not verify if the board is valid, so an invalid board has undefined behaviour.

 Example board:
 ![board](board.png)